-- have learned about Schubert's place as a composer in early nineteenth-century Vienna;
+- understand Schubert's place as a composer in early nineteenth-century Vienna

-- have learned about the place of Schubert in the history of German song and the development of Romanticism;
+- understand the place of Schubert in the history of German song and the development of Romanticism

-- be able to follow the words of songs by Schubert while listening to a recording, using parallel German and English texts;
+- follow the words of songs by Schubert while listening to a recording, using parallel German and English texts

-- be able to comment on the relationship between words and music in Schubert's song settings.
+- comment on the relationship between words and music in Schubert's song settings.

 - Learning outcomes